-These stately perennials from China and Japan form 3-ft.-wide clumps of large leaves topped by daisy-type flowers in yellow to orange.
+These stately perennials from China and Japan form 3 feet-wide clumps of large leaves topped by daisy-type flowers in yellow to orange.
 All need rich soil, plenty of moisture, and some shade; they do not tolerate low humidity or hot afternoon sun.
 Good around pools, along streambeds, in bog gardens.
 Control slugs and snails.
 Clumps can remain undisturbed for years; if more plants are needed, divide clumps in early spring.

-- Usually represented by its selection 'The Rocket', which forms a large clump of foot-wide, irregularly toothed leaves topped by tall (up to 5-ft.), narrow, dark-stemmed spires bearing many 1-in., yellow daisies in summer.
+- Usually represented by its selection 'The Rocket', which forms a large clump of foot-wide, irregularly toothed leaves topped by tall (up to 5 feet), narrow, dark-stemmed spires bearing many 1 inches., yellow daisies in summer.